Google Street View

 Google Street View is a technology featured in Google Maps and Google Earth that provides interactive panoramas from positions along many streets in the world.
-It was launched in 2007 in several cities in the United States, and has since expanded to include all of the country's major and minor cities, as well as the cities and rural areas of many other countries worldwide.
-Streets with Street View imagery available are shown as clickable blue lines on Google Maps.
+Google Street View displays street-level imagery of stitched VR photographs.
+Most photography is captured by specially equipped cars, but other means have been used, including over- and underwater vehicles, as well as on foot.

-Google Street View displays interactive panoramas of stitched VR photographs.
-Most photography is done by car, but some is done by tricycle, camel, boat, snowmobile, underwater apparatus, and on foot.
+First launched in 2007 in several cities in the United States, Street View has since expanded to include all of the country's major and minor cities, as well as the cities and rural areas of many other countries worldwide.
+As of 2017, Street View had coverage in 83 countries.
+Street View has been used for research in fields like urban analytics and geographic information science, as well as in artistic work.